pskl/glitch3d/README.md

 Cycles rendering engine does not support GLSL shaders so the shader library is using a node-based system but could be extended to serialize materials in the Open Shading Language.

+## Overview of the process

+1) the subject model (main argument of the cli call) is altered by one of the available 'glitching' strategies
+2) the base Blender scene is loaded and the subject is loaded and ajusted
+3) random canvas objects are picked up and drawn across the scene
+4) actual render begins and the scene is animated in each frame

 ## :warning: Warning

 Setting `BLENDER_EXECUTABLE_PATH` in your environment is required.
 In general this gem relies on the presence of Python and Blender on the host machine.
 I am very aware this is not standard practice and plan to split components later down the road but this proves convenient for now.